AstroSnail/apexctl/README.md

 ## Installation

-*All installation is done manually.*
+*All installation is done manually.
+You can create directories which are missing.*

 Copy the `apexctl` binary to `/usr/local/sbin/`.